Rahulreddy2003/Cathago-Assignment/README.md

 - Optional AI-based document similarity analysis using OpenAI, Gemini, or DeepSeek.
 - NLP models like spaCy, BERT, or Llama2 can be integrated.

-## Submission Guidelines
-- Ensure all code is functional and documented.
-- Submit project on GitHub with setup instructions.
-- **Plagiarism detection tools will be used** to verify originality.

-## Contact
-For any queries, contact: `support@example.com`